vesnum/Owned-Items-R.E.P.O-Mod-/README.md

 Ever forgot what you purchased in the previous run?
 How many **Power Crystals** you have left?
 Or how much battery each item has?
-This mod shows you everything you need — clearly and instantly.
+This usefull mod shows you everything you need — clearly and instantly.

 #